 Benefits of Using a Water Softener

-It’s inexpensive to use a water softener.
-It needs less than $3 in electricity per year.2
+It’s economical to run a water softener.
+It needs less than $3 in electricity annually.2

 Soft water can make cleaning easier, help your appliances work longer and help you avoid plumbing clogs.

 Soft water helps water flow smoothly in plumbing.
 Hard water causes mineral coatings to build up in your pipes and fixtures.
 This can create clogs and decreased water pressure.

 Showerheads in homes with hard water can lose 75 percent of their flow rate in fewer than 18 months.
 Soft water keeps the shine and full flow for faucets and showerheads, nearly as well as the day they were put in.